Cockerel standing on a roof

 William Laidlaw, 63 from Govan, was diagnosed with lung cancer in January 2017 after going to see his GP with a tickly cough he’d had for a while.

-William had ignored the symptom as he thought it was just a winter cold, but his family pressured him into getting it checked out.
+William had ignored a tickly cough as he thought it was just a winter cold, but his family pressured him into getting it checked out.
 His GP sent him for an x-ray and following a CT scan he was diagnosed with lung cancer.

 William underwent surgery at the Golden Jubilee National Hospital in February 2017 where a third of his lung was removed.
 The forklift driver required no further treatment as the cancer hadn’t spread.